Magento 1 Magento 2 Developer Toronto

-Magento is a great cart for companies with a dedicated server, as it may demand a high volume of server resources.
+Magento 1 as well as Magento 2 are great carts for companies with a dedicated server, as it may demand a high volume of server resources.
 Your company will also need to establish a working relationship with a team of experts like us.
 You cannot expect to have this software launched with the snap of your fingers.
 It may take weeks to months of a professional’s time to get it up and running.
 The cart requires competence in not only the LAMP stack but also in Zend, XML, and the InnoDB storage engine.
 In the end, you will have a shopping cart with precisely what you need for much less cost than building your custom solution completely from scratch.
 Great SEO tools available also to rank higher.
-For smaller projects, however, this is extremely expansive software and a resource hog!
+For smaller projects, however, this maybe too expansive software and a resource hog!

 Some Sample of E-commerce with Magento Shopping Carts: